 1 Chapel Market, London N1 9EZ, http://www.jazandjuls.co.uk

 MELT are a chocolate boutique in West London’s affluent Notting Hill.
-If you haven’t been to that area before I highly recommend you head there one weekend to see the markets, the colourful houses and then stop off at MELT for a hot chocolate.
+If you haven’t been to that area before I highly recommend you head there one weekend to see the market, the colourful houses and stop off at MELT for a hot chocolate.
 There’s no bells or whistles with this one, just a good cup of luxurious, thick hot chocolate.
 They also have their own range of designer chocolate bars and boxes to buy in store too.

 59 Ledbury Road W11 2AA, https://www.meltchocolates.com/

-The Haberdashery Crouch End ,22 Middle Lane, London N8 8PL
+Crouch End ,22 Middle Lane, London N8 8PL

 170 Stoke Newington High Street, London, N16 7JL